DanArthur99/Milestone-Project-1.Panic-Switch-Website/README.md

 #### Colour Palette

-Keeping in line with the theme of the band, the site uses a largely "colourless" palette , consisting predominantly of blacks, greys, and whites.
+Keeping in line with the theme of the band, the site uses a largely "colourless" palette, consisting predominantly of blacks, greys, and whites.
 There are a few exceptions however, such as the navbar elements and the footer elements, which use shades of blue and green, albiet slightly washed shades.

 ![Colour Palette 1](docs/readme-images/color-palette.png)
 ![Colour Palette 2](docs/readme-images/color-palette-2.png)